 Harry sighed and rested his cheek against the cold floorboard, trying unsuccessfully to push those thoughts out of his mind.

-Maybe I should just kill myself off now, I could be with Sirius, Mum, Dad, and all my other relatives that I've never met.
+Maybe I should just kill myself off now, I could be with Sirius, Mum, Dad, and all my other relatives I've never met.

 But then who would defeat Voldemort?
 Could he leave his friends here with a madman still on the loose if he had the power to put an end to it?